-- IO1 Communication Students will write, speak, and present information effectively by creating professional documents that would be used in an office or medical office environment. - IO2 Quantitative Reasoning Students will be able to reason mathematically using methods appropriate to the profession - IO3 Human Relations/Workplace Skills Students will be able to demonstrate teamwork, professionalism, and/or workplace specific skills. - PO4 Students will identify the interpersonal and ethical attributes needed for success in the profession by developing a professional portfolio and/or successfully completing a mock Interview with industry professionals. - PO5 Students will develop proficient Microsoft Office techniques by creating professional business documents while meeting an 85% competency level.
+IOI Communication Students will write, speak, and present information effectively by creating professional documents that would be used in an office or medical office environment.

+- IO2 Quantitative Reasoning Students will be able to reason mathematically using methods appropriate to the profession - IO3 Human Relations/Workplace Skills Students will be able to demonstrate teamwork, professionalism, and/or workplace specific skills. - PO4 Students will identify the interpersonal and ethical attributes needed for success in the profession by developing a professional portfolio and/or successfully completing a mock Interview with industry professionals. - PO5 Students will develop proficient Microsoft Office techniques by creating professional business documents while meeting an 85% competency level.

 The following schedule of courses is the recommended program for completing this degree.
 Depending on a student's English or Math placement, and keyboarding skills, additional courses may be required.
 Substitutions must be approved by a BIM advisor.
 Some electives are not available every quarter or year.
 Ask about other classes in which you may be interested.

 Two-Year Degree

-Course Code Title Credits
+Course Title Credits

+Code

 Certificate of Achievement 66

 Administrative Assistant

 BIM 262 Professional Preparation 3

 BIM 285 Microsoft Office Specialist 1-5

 Prep and Certification

 BUS 200 Supervision 5

 BIM Electives 18

 Course Title Credits

 Code

 BUS 115 Workplace Skills and 4

 Behaviors

 BIM 109 Internet Communications 1-2

 ENGL& 101 English Composition I 5

-CSS 102 or CSS 100 3
+- CSS 102 or CSS 100 3

+Winter Qu uarter

 Course Title Credits

 Code

 BUS 215 Customer Service 3

 BIM 131 Records Management 1-3

 BIM 104 Intermediate Keyboarding 1-3

 MAP 117 Applied Math for Workforce 1-5

 Programs I

+Spring Qu uarter

 Course Title Credits

 Code

 BIM 180 Introduction to Microsoft 1-5

 Office

 BUS 122 Business Communications 5

 PSYC& 100 or SOC& 101 5

+Summer Quarter

+Students v vho do not plan to take summ ner

+classes shi ould complete summer quart or

-Students who do not plan to take summer classes, should complete summer quarter classes in additional quarter or add to previous quarter.
+classes, should complete summer quarter classes in additional quarter or add to previous quarter.